-Maintain a sound fiscal balance for the town, encourage reasonable, functional, orderly development of facilities, utilities and services, and encourage the growth of the "informal economy" including home occupations, local artisans, craftspeople, and seasonal businesses.
+Maintain a sound fiscal balance for the town, encourage reasonable, functional, orderly development of facilities, utilities and services, and encourage the growth of the "informal economy" including home occupations, local artisans, craftspeople, and seasonal businesses, especially tourism and the vacation and retirement home markets; and also expanded commercial development.

-A balance of public and private investment is necessary to provide a sound economic base for Castleton.
 The town remains well suited for professional offices seeking a quiet, scenic location in close proximity to Rutland.
-The town's many natural and recreational amenities and close proximity to New York State, the Canadian border, Vermont's largest ski resort as well as the presence of Castleton State College, make the area very attractive for the continued expansion of the visitor economy.
+The town's many natural and recreational amenities and close proximity to New York State, the Canadian border, Vermont's largest ski resort as well as the presence of Castleton University, make the area very attractive for the continued expansion of the visitor economy.
 The cost of the provision of services for new or expanding businesses must be made based on the available tax revenues and reasonable public and private investment.
-Castleton's government is charged with providing for orderly growth and services at a rate that does not unduly tax the residents, yet protects the health, safety, and welfare of the those same citizens.